switch120/sample-react-docker/README.md

 # React, MySQL, Express API Docker Shell

 This project is intended to serve as a base shell for a full-stack React application with a MySQL Database and an Express backend API.
-The environment is defined using *docker-compose* (link), which runs three independent containers for React, MySQL, and Express.
+The environment is defined using *docker-compose* (link), which runs three independent containers for React, MySQL, and Express simultaneously.

 Both the React Dev server and the Express server will automatically detect changes and recompile automatically.
 Output from both can be seen while the environment is running in the foreground (i.e., without the `-d` flag (link))

+The React source (`/src`) was built using `create-react-app@2.0.2` (link).
+If a more recent version is preferred, the `/src` folder can safely be replaced in its entirety as long as the start command is still `npm start`.

+> **Important Note** - if you use this repository more than once, be sure to update each `Dockerfile` *and* the `docker-compose.yml` file to match with new image names so as not to use existing registered containers on your system.

+> **Less important note** - this repo contains some extra Docker scripts in the `package.json` file.
+They represent some pretty cool features of NPM, and if used correctly would allow you to run a single docker container just with `npm run` commands.
+This was abandoned in favor if the *much easier* `docker-compose`, but it seemed worthwhile to leave them in there for reference, in partcular, `npm run docker:ssh` which works after running `npm run docker` and gives you SSH terminal access to the Docker container running React.

 ## Requisites
 * Docker